-People often debate about the health benefits of chia vs. flaxseed, but honestly, I don’t know why!
+People often debate about the health benefits of chia seeds vs flaxseed, but honestly, I don’t know why!
 You can use both chia seeds and flaxseed in your diet simultaneously, and they provide many health benefits together!

 If you don’t regularly consume seeds in your diet, you should be interested to know the benefits your body will receive from their consumption.